yana-sidnich/flight-simulator/README.md

   (In order to change the threshold of correlation between features - just move the slider just left of the correlation graph.
 In order to change algorithm the user might need to add a DLL file accordingly, for the developer's needs).

+For further information, the app files includes the following folders -

 - **Controls**